braintree/braintree_ios/README.md

     * There is a known M1 mac issue with CocoaPods.
 See [this solution](https://github.com/CocoaPods/CocoaPods/issues/10220#issuecomment-730963835) to resolve `ffi` dependency issues.
 2. Resolve the Swift Package Manager packages if needed: `File` > `Packages` > `Resolve Package Versions` or by running `swift package resolve` in Terminal
 3. Open `Braintree.xcworkspace` in Xcode
+4. Select the `Demo` scheme, and then run

 Xcode 14+ is required to run the demo app.